shnydercom/metaExplorer/Readme.md

 - run `yarn start`

-the development server saves your blocks under packages/editor-dev-server/dev-srv-nocode/blocks
+the development server saves your blocks under "packages/editor-dev-server/dev-srv-nocode/blocks" you can load a stylesheet depending on the username of your main interpreter.
+This would be located under "WEB_ROOT/styles/username-style.css", or if you're using the editor-dev-server, put it under "packages/editor-dev-server/dev-srv-nocode/styles/username-style.css"

 # license